Daniss Jenkins: Professional career

 After going undrafted in the 2024 NBA draft, Jenkins signed a two-way contract with the Detroit Pistons on July 6, 2024.
 He made seven appearances for Detroit during the 2024–25 NBA season, averaging 1.0 point, 0.3 rebounds, and 0.4 assists.

-On August 3, 2025, Jenkins re-signed with the Pistons on a two-way contract.
+On August 3, 2025, Jenkins re-signed with the Pistons on another two-way contract.
+In a 137–135 win over the Washington Wizards on November 10, Jenkins broke out, scoring a then career-high 24 points, including the game-tying three-pointer at the end of regulation.
+He followed his performance with a game two days later, where he registered 18 points, 12 assists, and helped the Pistons to a win over the Chicago Bulls.
+The game was also Jenkins' first career start.
+On February 7, 2026, Jenkins' two-way contract was converted into a standard two-year contract worth $7.8 million.

-In a game against Washington on November 10th, 2025, Jenkins broke out scoring 24 points, including the game tying 3 pointer at the end of regulation.
-He followed his career high performance with a game 2 days later where he registered 18 points, 12 assists, and helped the Pistons to a win against Chicago.
-It was Jenkins' first start of his NBA career.
+On March 23, 2026, Jenkins put up a career-high 30 points, along with eight assists and four rebounds in a 113–110 win over the Los Angeles Lakers.